- Photos & Map

 Small groups (up to 6 people) increase safety.
 Communication with other winter sports enthusiasts and mutual consideration prevent dangerous situations.

-Respect for nature and environment
+Respect for nature and the environment